awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithTables.Basics.md

 You can remove an unused table with the `DeleteTable` operation\.
 Deleting a table is an unrecoverable operation\.

 **Example**
-This AWS CLI example shows how to delete a table:
+The following AWS CLI example shows how to delete a table\.

 ```
 aws dynamodb delete-table --table-name Music